These are questions frequently asked about Walk-In Counseling Center:

 Do you provide counseling to couples and families?
 Yes, we provide services to individuals, couples and families.

 Do you provide counseling for children and teens?
 Children under 15 are seen with a parent or guardian.
 Teens 15 and up may come in on their own without parental permission.

 How long will the session with a counselor be?
 It depends on the reason for your visit and how busy the clinic is that day.
 Generally, sessions last anywhere from 20 minutes to an hour.

 Can I/we come in more than once?
 Yes.
 You can come to any walk-in clinic on any day, whether you’ve been to Walk-In before or not.

 Is ongoing counseling available?
-Once you have come to a walk-in clinic and seen a counselor, you might decide that you would like to return for another session(s).
+Once you have come to a walk-in clinic and met with a counselor, you might decide that you would like to return for another session(s).
 Depending on the counselor’s availability, you can either make an appointment with that person, or ask that we find someone who can see you by appointment.
 We usually are able to set up additional sessions for clients who request them.
 However, these by-appointment sessions depend on the availability of our professional volunteers, and sometimes there is a bit of a wait.
 Regardless of whether you have an upcoming appointment, you are always welcome to come to any walk-in clinic.

 Do you take insurance?
 No. Our services are always free.

 In what languages is counseling available?
 To see a Spanish-speaking counselor, it’s best to call for an appointment (612-870-0565 x 2) Services with Hmong interpreters are also available by appointment (612-870-0565 x3).